Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ![Access to manager page](/assets/img/Authority/Authority_06.png)

-The more interesting page on the web application is the editor page which can be reached through the following url
+The more interesting page on the web application is the editor page which can be reached through the following url:

 ```
 https://authority.htb:8443/pwm/private/config/editor
 ```

-On this page we can find the configuration of the ldap connection in the submenu: **LDAP -> LDAP Directories -> Default -> Connection**.
-On this page we could change the ldap url to our own machine.
+On this page we can find the configuration of the LDAP connection in the submenu: **LDAP -> LDAP Directories -> Default -> Connection**.
+On this page we could change the LDAP url to our own machine.
 This will make the server connect to our machine whenever we either test connection or someone actually tries to do a password reset.

 ![Redirecting LDAP](/assets/img/Authority/Authority_07.png)

-next we setup a listener using netcat on our machine.
-Because ldap is a clear text protocol we will be able to capture the serice accounts password using this method.
+Next we setup a listener using netcat on our machine.
+Because LDAP is a clear text protocol we will be able to capture the serice accounts password using this method.

 ```
 nc -lnvp 389